MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/app-dev/index.md

 * A version number
 * A target deployment platform

-**Note:** The version number is not applicable to web applications.
+> **Note:** The version number is not applicable to web applications.
 You cannot have multiple versions of the same web application.

 These identifiers are used on both the client-side and the server-side to ensure that apps are deployed correctly and use only resources that are assigned to them.
 Different parts of IBM MobileFirst Foundation use various combinations of these identifiers in different ways.

 The app ID depends on the target deployment platform:

 **Android**
-For Android apps, the identifier is the application package name.
+The identifier is the application package name.

 **iOS**
-For iOS apps, the identifier is the application bundle ID.
+The identifier is the application bundle ID.

 **Windows**
-For Windows apps, the identifier is application assembly name.
+The identifier is the application assembly name.

 **Web**
-For web apps, the identifier is a unique ID that is assigned by the developer.
+The identifier is a unique ID that is assigned by the developer.

 If apps for different target platforms all have the same app ID, then the MobileFirst Server considers all of these apps to be the same app with different platform instances.
-For example, the following apps are considered to be different platform instances of the same app:
+For example, the following apps are considered to be different platform instances of *the same app*:

 * An iOS app with a bundle ID of `com.mydomain.mfp`.
 * An Android app with a package name of `com.mydomain.mfp`.